xgnit/evolutionary-reinforcement-neural-network-autonomous-car/readme.md

 ![alt text](./showcase/12.gif?raw=true "Good bot :)")

-There is a statistics monitor for reinforcement learning, so you can see how is the current fitness is.
+There is a real-time statistics monitor for reinforcement learning, so you can see how is the current fitness is.
 Sometimes the reinforcement learning might not converge, but most of the case it should.

 ![alt text](./showcase/rl_statistics.gif?raw=true "stat :)")